Gyakobo/Queuing-Problem/README.md

 $ sudo apt-get install python3.12
 ```

-1. To start off, we basically group all the passengers in one single line and process the one after the other.
+1. To start off, we basically group all the passengers in one `Single Queue/Line` and process the one after the other.
 Nothing special here just an ordinary long queue.

+2. The second, option would be to use a `Round Robin Queue`

 ## Results and Analysis